 With a budget of 300 million euros, the programme aims to reward those innovation projects developed in collaboration with between three and five entities, with the participation of the industrial sector being obligatory to ensure rapid assimilation by the market.
 To this end, an allocation of at least 60% of the budget will be compulsory for industrial participants in the consortium.

-FTI supports actions that undertake innovation from the demonstration stage to market absorption:
+FTI supports actions that take innovation from the demonstration stage to market uptake:

 validation of business models

-The eligible countries will be Member States of the European Union and partner countries of the Horizon 2020 programme.
+The Eligible Countries will be Member States of the European Union and associated countries of the Horizon 2020 program.

 Between 3 and 5 partners from at least three European countries with a minimum of 2 out of 3 or 3-4 industrial partners out of 5 partners At least 60% of the total project budget must be dedicated to industrial partners.
 Stakeholders who play an important role in marketing (clusters, end-users, industry associations, incubators, investors and the public sector) are encouraged to participate.